-9The following courses meet the Carnegie unit requirement for Technology and Computer Science: Project Lead the Way Computer Science Essentials, Project Lead the Way Introduction to Engineering.
-For approved Career and Technical course substitutions see Appendix A-12.
+The following courses meet the Carnegie unit requirement for Technology and Computer Science: Project Lead the Way Computer Science Essentials, Project Lead the Way Introduction to Computer Science, Project Lead the Way Introduction to Engineering, AP Computer Science Principles, AP Computer Science A. For approved Career and Technical course substitutions see Appendix A-12.

-10The Arts refers to Dance, Media Arts, Music, Theatre, and Visual Arts.
+The Arts refers to Dance, Media Arts, Music, Theatre, and Visual Arts.
 For a listing of approved secondary course codes please refer to the arts section or the Mississippi Online Course Approval (MOCA) section of the current Approved Courses for the Secondary Schools of Mississippi.
 The following dual credit classes: Music Appreciation, Theatre Appreciation, or Art Appreciation may be accepted in lieu of the art requirement for students.
 For approved Career and Technical course substitutions see Appendix A-12.

-11 The purpose of the College and Career Readiness Course is to provide planning and instruction for postsecondary transition.
+The purpose of the College and Career Readiness Course is to provide planning and instruction for postsecondary transition.
 The following courses are approved substitutions for the CCR course:

 - 1. Career and Technical Work Based Learning course - 2.
 Dual Credit SmartStart - 3.
 JROTC III and IV - 4.
 Advanced Placement Capstone: Completion of both AP Seminar and AP Research or equivalent International Baccalaureate and Cambridge International Courses. - 5.
-Freshman, Sophomore, Junior and Senior MS College and Career Readiness Seminar course for Early College High Schools. - Additional requests for substitution must be submitted to the Office of Secondary Education for review and approval.
+Freshman, Sophomore, Junior and Senior MS College and Career Readiness Seminar course for Early College High Schools. - \Additional requests for substitution must be submitted to the Office of Secondary Education for review and approval.